 A MATTER OF CONVENIENCE

 - No longer will professionals have to spend two evenings per week in class for three to five years to earn an MBA.
 The Nicholls EMBA program allows participants to earn an MBA degree in approximately 18 months.
-Class 8 is expected to begin in Fall 14.
+Class 8 is expected to begin in Fall 2014 or Spring 2015.